i99dev/42-goinfre/README.md

 # 42-goinfre

-🚩any password or extension for vscode and chrome will be remove if you run this first time.
+🚩 about your password for github or discord ,etc ..., will be remove if you are save localey , but if you save cloud your password will be save

 this script to fix issue with 42 lab imac space , every time i go to 42 lab to work I get error message like this: